Technical.ly Builders · May 8, 2026 · Philadelphia

-How scattered business inputs become a structured knowledge system — built and maintained with Cursor.
+How scattered business data becomes a knowledge system that compounds — markdown, vanilla JS, and AI.

 Luis Cielak